Jolanrensen/docProcessorGradlePlugin/README.md

 // Create the processing task
 val processKdocIncludeMain by tasks.creating(ProcessKdocIncludeTask::class) {
-    // Point it to the right souces.
-This can also be the test sources for instance sources.set(kotlinMainSources)
+    // Point it to the right sources.
+This can also be the test sources for instance. sources.set(kotlinMainSources)

     // Optional.
-Filter file extensions, by default [kt, kts] fileExtensions.set(listOf(...))
+Filter file extensions, by default [kt, kts]. fileExtensions.set(listOf(...))

     // Optional.
 The target folder of the processed files.
-By default ${project.buildDir}/kdocInclude/${taskName}
+By default ${project.buildDir}/kdocInclude/${taskName}. target.set(...)

-    target.set(...)
+    // Optional.
+If you want to see more logging.
+By default false. debug.set(true)
 }

 // Modify all Jar tasks such that before running the Kotlin sources are set to